smackchat/mixable/README.md

 * API references

-	Using **createMixableClass()** pass the Class you want as an object in the parameter.
+	Using **createMixableClass()** pass the Class you want as an object through the parameter.

-	Include classes to inherit simply in an array.
-Such as this example
+	Include classes to inherit simply in an array. constructor defined with underscore '_constructor'
+	the child are called before parent

 	Details about instantiating a MixableClass:
+	- Include classes to inherit simply in an array.
+	- constructor defined with underscore '_constructor'
-	// child called before parent
+	- the child are called before parent
-	// _constructor defined with underscore
-	//if both the child and the parent define a method of the same name, then the child will overwrite, and you end up 	   with the child's version.
+	- if both the child and the parent define a method of the same name, then the child will overwrite, and you end up 	   with the child's version.

+	Such as this example which comes from the ./examples file in Mixable,

 		const { createMixableClass } = require('../mixable')